LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Definition.
 A grievance is defined as an allegation

 by a staff member that there has been a violation of the provisions

 of the Board of Trustees' Policies.

 Step 3.
-If the grievance is not resolved in Step 2, the staff member may request, in writing,within 5 working days of the receipt of the written answer in Step 2, that the Human Resources Office forward all materials to the president or his/her representative.
-The president or his/her representative may review the materials and communicate his/her decision to all parties or schedule a meeting with such parties as are appropriate and thereafter communicate his/her decision to all parties.
+If the grievance is not resolved in Step 2, the staff member may request, in writing, within 5 working days of the receipt of the written answer in Step 2, that the Human Resources Office forward all materials to the president or his/her representative.
+The President or their representative may review the materials and communicate their decision to all parties or schedule a meeting with such parties as are appropriate and thereafter communicate their decision to all parties.
 The president's decision shall be final.

 All grievances shall be considered permanently settled if the staff member does not file it at the next step in accordance with the prescribed time limits.
 The time limits may be extended by mutual consent.